graceoreilly/breathing_project/README.md

 1. **Frontend Integration**:
    - Integrate frontend and backend
    - Display visual guides for poses and techniques.
+   - Integrate the backend API with a database

 2. **Image Support**:
    - Include images for poses and techniques.